carloscfgos1980/Express-tutorials/Anson/README.md

 # Lesson 16.
 ExpressJS - Serialize User & Deserialize User

 https://www.youtube.com/watch?v=wbylpKRkOD0&list=PL_cUvD4qzbkwp6pxx27pqgohrsP8v1Wj2&index=16

+- The serialized functions is used to save specific data request session object

+- Desarialize user takes the data that we serialized into the session and it needs to use to retrieve the original record from the database, typically the user

 1. src/strategies/local.js.
 Serialize user.
 This is used when log in: passport.serializeUser((user, done)=>{